industrial-edge/iih-semantics-getting-started/docs/Installation.md

 3. Add a new data source.
 ![OPCUA DataSource](graphics/opcua_datasource.png)

-4. After adding the PLC, click on the browse symbol and add the following variables to your configuration:
+4. Select all the tags needed, choose the Acquisition Cycle, the Access Mode and click on **Save for import** and then **Add to Data Source**.
 ![OPCUA Tags](graphics/opcua_tags.png)

 1. **Deploy** the configuration.